alejandroarguello/QuantumKernelsPlayDogsVSCats/README.md

    •	In the History section, review previously saved models and generated PDF reports.
    •	Use the provided options to delete records if necessary.

-## Example 🎯
-Try asking a question like:

-	“Explain how backpropagation works in neural networks.”
-Or upload an image containing technical diagrams or code snippets to receive a detailed analysis.

 ## Configuration 🔧